 These attractive houseplants grow in a clumping fashion in late winter and spring, which makes them ideal ground cover or pot plants.

-It’s mostly known by the common names poor man’s orchid or Walking Iris.
+It’s mostly known by the common names poor man’s Orchid iris, Walking Iris, Fan iris, and Twelve Apostles.

 Neomarica species are aptly named Walking Iris because of their propagation style.